kodecocodes/i9t/custom-segues/custom-segues.markdown

     let toView = toViewController.view

-and run the app.
+and run the app on an iPhone 6, followed by any iPad.
 There will be no change on the iPhone, but on the iPad, the form sheet will scale in from the top left and look very weird.

 Make sure you change back the code to use:

     let toView = transitionContext.viewForKey(UITransitionContextToViewKey)

 Similarly, the transition context's from- view may differ from the source view controller's view.
-On an iPhone the transition context's from- view will be the same as the source view controller's view, but on an iPad the from- view will be nil.
+With a compact sized view, the transition context's from- view will be the same as the source view controller's view, but on a normal sized view the from- view will be nil.

 To make your transition look better you can make use of this.
-On the iPhone the transition would look better if the from- view faded out during the scale animation.
-However on the iPad because the modal scene is a form sheet, the from- view should remain unfaded in the background.
+On a compact sized screen where the modal is full screen, the transition would look better if the from- view faded out during the scale animation.
+However on a normal sized screen, because the modal scene is a form sheet, the from- view should remain unfaded in the background.

 In `animateTransition(_:)` inside the animation block at the end of the method just after: